 This substance is a byproduct of sugar production.
 It is what gives brown sugar its distinctive color and flavor.
-A few types are on the market, but you only want unsulfured blackstrap molasses.
+A few types are available, but you only want unsulfured blackstrap molasses.

 Blackstrap has more nutrients that boost plant energy and encourage growth.
 Dried molasses is much easier to use in gardening.

-Plants can’t take up the complex sugars in molasses, but they can take up what the microbes in your soil break it down to.
+Plants can’t take up the complex sugars in molasses, but they can take up what the microbes in your soil break the sugars down into.

-Remember, plants make their carbohydrates when they photosynthesize.
+Remember, plants produce carbohydrates through photosynthesis.
 The sugar in molasses will help your soil.
 It will feed beneficial microbes that pass on essential nutrients.

-You can also add it to your compost to increase the amount of nutrients it contains and boost it, like compost starters.
+You can also add molasses to your compost to increase its nutrient content and boost it, as compost starters do.

 Horticultural molasses has many benefits for plants and organic gardens.
-Its liquid form is mainly added to water or liquid fertilizers to make them more nutritious.
+Its liquid form is mainly added to water or liquid fertilizers to increase their nutritional value.

-The dried version can be sprinkled to benefit soil and compost.
-It doesn’t need to be added more often than any other fertilizer treatment.
+Dried molasses can be sprinkled to benefit the soil and compost.
+It doesn’t need to be applied more often than other fertilizer treatments.

-If you’re adding it to the soil generally, you only need to do so once a year and twice if your soil is very poor.
+If you’re adding molasses to the soil, you only need to do so once a year, and twice if your soil is very poor.

 Healthy soil is the foundation of a good garden.
 Ensuring your soil provides all the nutrients your plants need can give you a rewarding gardening experience.